The HIV testing process

 - Understand how HIV can be transmitted.

-A pre-test discussion should ensure that the person being tested can provide informed consent.
+A pre-test discussion should ensure that the person being tested is able to provide informed consent.
 The Public Health Agency of Canada’s HIV Screening and Testing Guide recommends that verbal informed consent be sufficient, as with other medical tests.

 What information does someone receive when having an HIV test?

 Before and after the test, the care provider should give the person being tested appropriate written or verbal information or counselling about HIV and how it is transmitted.